Convergent thinking

 Convergent thinking is a term coined by Joy Paul Guilford as the opposite of divergent thinking.
-It generally means the ability to give the "correct" answer to standard questions that do not require significant creativity, for instance in most tasks in school and on standardized multiple-choice tests for intelligence.
+It generally means the ability to give the "correct" answer to questions that do not require novel ideas, for instance on standardized multiple-choice tests for intelligence.

 Relevance

 Convergent thinking is the type of thinking that focuses on coming up with the single, well-established answer to a problem.
 It is oriented toward deriving the single best, or most often correct answer to a question.
 Convergent thinking emphasizes speed, accuracy, and logic and focuses on recognizing the familiar, reapplying techniques, and accumulating stored information.
 It is most effective in situations where an answer readily exists and simply needs to be either recalled or worked out through decision making strategies.
 A critical aspect of convergent thinking is that it leads to a single best answer, leaving no room for ambiguity.
 In this view, answers are either right or wrong.
 The solution that is derived at the end of the convergent thinking process is the best possible answer the majority of the time.

 Convergent thinking is also linked to knowledge as it involves manipulating existing knowledge by means of standard procedures.
 Knowledge is another important aspect of creativity.
 It is a source of ideas, suggests pathways to solutions, and provides criteria of effectiveness and novelty.
 Convergent thinking is used as a tool in creative problem solving.
 When an individual is using critical thinking to solve a problem they consciously use standards or probabilities to make judgments.
 This contrasts with divergent thinking where judgment is deferred while looking for and accepting many possible solutions.

 Convergent thinking is often used in conjunction with divergent thinking.
 Divergent thinking typically occurs in a spontaneous, free-flowing manner, where many creative ideas are generated and evaluated.
 Multiple possible solutions are explored in a short amount of time, and unexpected connections are drawn.
 After the process of divergent thinking has been completed, ideas and information are organized and structured using convergent thinking to decision making strategies are used leading to a single-best, or most often correct answer.
 Examples of divergent thinking include using brainstorming, free writing and creative thinking at the beginning of the problem solving process to generate possible solutions that can be evaluated later.
 Once a sufficient number of ideas have been explored, convergent thinking can be used.
 Knowledge, logic, probabilities and other decision-making strategies are taken into consideration as the solutions are evaluated individually in a search for a single best answer which when reached is unambiguous.